 Jesus said unto him:

 The rich young man definitely knew the last six commandments, which are horizontal commandments between man and man.
 The question is though "did the rich young man know and obey the first four commandments", which are vertical commandments between man and God.
-When we go back and re-read (Matthew 19:20-22) we have to doubt that the vertical commandments were his priority.
-We have to believe that he knew them, that he knew the law, much like the Pharisees who knew the law but didn't obey it (Matthew 23:13-36).
+We have to think that he knew them, that he knew the law, much like the Pharisees who knew the law but didn't obey it (Matthew 23:13-36).

 Paraphrasing, the first four of the Ten Commandments are: